sumo300/tfdash/README.md

 }
 ```

-## PowerShell Prompt

-This prompt function provides helpful TFS workspace information when the current directory is a mapped workspace folder.
-It's not as fancy as posh-git or posh-hg due to the client/server nature of TFS.
-It only displays the name of the currently mapped branch (assuming workspaces are mapped to a single branch), the changeset # of the workspace, and optionally the changeset # of the server if different from the workspace version.

-In the example prompt below, you can see that we're on the `Main` branch (a TFS naming convention for the master branch).
+In the example below, you can see that we're on the `Main` branch (a TFS naming convention for the master branch).
 And the changeset number, 12345, is listed.
 When only one changeset is displayed, we are synchronized with the server.

 ```powershell
 PS [Main 12345]>
 ```

-In the example prompt here, you can see that there are two changesets, indicating that the server is ahead of our local workspace.
+In the example here, you can see that there are two changesets, indicating that the server is ahead of our local workspace.

 ```powershell
 PS [Main 12345 *12350]>